mancap314/mancap314.github.io/_posts/2020-11-22-extended-game-of-life.md

   :param arr: numpy array of the initial grid
   :param rules: dic, value => (surrounding, transitions)
   :param path: path where to save the resulting gif
   :param cmap: matplotlib cmap object.
+Must contain
-    Must contains as many colors as possible values in `arr`
+    as many colors as possible values in `arr`
   :param figsize: size of each figure in the gif
   :param fps: frames per second for the resulting gif
   """